 Write the equation for kinetic energy:

-Kinetic energy = 1/2 * mass * velocity ^2, where Kinetic energy is in joules, mass is in kilograms, and velocity is in meters per second.
+where kinetic energy is in joules, mass is in kilograms, and velocity is in meters per second.

 Consider the moving object for which you would like to calculate the kinetic energy in joules.
 For example, suppose you want to calculate the energy of a 700 kilogram (kg) car moving at 20 meters per second (m/s).